cargilgar/Smart-Alarm-using-tinyML/README.md

     * Statistical reports on the user's sleep information can be displayed and downloaded to the smartphone if desired.

     Note: for the implementation of a mobile application, the idea is that once the user closes the app, the microcontroller disables BLE advertising helping reduce battery drain.

+- Gather more data from other resources [[6]](#6) to increase diversity and reduce overfitting.
+- Other model architectures or type of machine learning techniques (e.g. Long short-term memory [[7]](#7) or Gradient Boosting Decision Tree Algorithm).
+- Explore more ways of extracting representative features from the dataset.
+We used some tools to help us automate feature selection [[8]](#8), but there is room for better feature engineering.

 ## Disclaimer